ahmedamirabbas/portfolio/README.md

 - This project is made using React.

-## Framworks and libraries used
+## Frameworks and libraries used

 - npm
 - [Emailjs: used for the contact form](https://emailjs.com).
 - Fortawesome, animate.css, gsap-trial, loaders.css, SASS, and react-loaders: used for styling and animating.
-- React-leaflet: used to implement google maps in contact page.
+- React-leaflet: used to implement Google Maps in the contact page.
 - react-router-dom: for navigation.